papertigers2020/FarmacyKata/ADRs/008 - Subscriptions and promotions.md

 ## Consequences
 We will need to assess 3rd party providers of prepaid cards and choose one.

-There will be development required to integrate our website and app with the 3rd party We can assume that the distribution and management of these cards will be handled outside of our system.
+There will be development required to integrate our website and app with the 3rd party.

+We can assume that the distribution and management of these cards will be handled outside of our system.

 We will need to handle the linking of a customer account to a pre-paid card.

 We may need to review this if we learn about other mechanisms we can use with the points of sale.